CURRENT RESEARCH PROJECTS

 Approximately a quarter of the population experiences craniofacial pain mediated by the trigeminal neurosensory system.
 Many are more common in women, such as migraine and temporomandibular pain disorder.
 Our theory for this prevalence is hormone modulation of trigeminal pain mechanisms in females.
 We are currently examining the effects of gonadal hormones on the peripheral serotonergic system and trigeminal sensory neurons in rats and human tissues.
 Our work is critical to understanding how hormones may regulate the pronociceptive activity of peripheral serotonin.
 Further, we are examining the sexually dimorphic effect of stress on trigeminal pain behaviors and neurocircuitry.

+Pain associated with burn injuries is poorly managed and the underlying mechanisms of burn pain chronification are understudied.
 While opioids have provided potent analgesia for several decades, the use of opioids in chronic pain patients remains suboptimal due to the numerous negative effects mediated by the central nervous system.
 Our research program seeks to identify and develop non-opioid pain medications to be administered at the site of injury for peripheral analgesia.
 Our current studies are focused on a plant that is native to our area in the Southeastern U.S., Euphorbia bicolor.
 We have reported that E. bicolor-evoked analgesia is multimodal, occurring via at least 3 mechanisms crucial to chronic pain and does not target opioid receptors.
-We are currently developing the plants phytochemicals into novel phytomedicines for chronic pain.
+We are currently in discovery of the phytochemicals that may represent novel non-opioid analgesics.

 In collaboration with plant biochemist Camelia Maier, Ph.D.
 (TWU), military medicine scientist John Clifford, Ph.D.
 (U.S. Army Institute of Surgical Research), and medicinal chemist Doug Frantz, Ph.D.
 (UTSA)